7-Eleven Now Serving Cold-Pressed Juice Alongside Slurpees

 When you think "healthy snacks," 7-Eleven probably isn't top of mind as a destination.
-But the convenience store chain is aiming to change that.

 Beginning today, 104 stores in the Los Angeles area will carry a line of what the chain calls "nutritionally balanced" foods created by Tony Horton Kitchen, a company founded by the fitness guru behind the P90X DVD home workout program.
 The food line, which includes fresh sandwiches, wraps, salads, and even cold-pressed juices, comes in response to demand for healthy food options from 7-Eleven customers across social media, the Internet and toll-free phone calls to the company, Raja Doddala, senior director for innovation at 7-Eleven, told USA Today.